greeniot/CC3200-Sample/README.md

 The response will be available as a single string - there is no distinction between headers and content body by default.
 We need to do the parsing.

-Once we deploy the code we should see something similar to the following:
+Once we compile and run this code we should see something similar to the following:

 ```plain
 HTTP/1.1 200 OK